OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-angular.md

 ## Update the code

-1. In your code editor, open the file **src/styles.less**, add the following styles to the end of the file, and save the file.
+1. In your code editor, open the file **app.css**, add the following styles to the end of the file, and save the file.

     ```css
     #content-header {